 Interest subsidy (between 1992 and 2012): General programme - short-term loans for agricultural production - interest subsidy on short-term bank loans to agricultural producers, co-subsidised by federal and regional budgets; the final borrower covers the difference between the bank interest and the part of interest co-subsidised by the federal and regional governments.
 The subsidy rate and the respective contributions of the federal and regional governments are expressed as fractions of the Central Bank of Russia refinancing rate, with these fractions varying depending on the purpose for which the loan is taken and the type of borrower.
 The amount of budgetary allocations shown under this item corresponds to an estimated share of agricultural producers in the total budgetary allocations for interest subsidies on short-term bank loans, with the rest included under the CSE category P.1.
 "Non-commodity specific transfers to consumers" as interest rate subsidy for short-term loans to food processors and other downstream agents.
-Use of labels: Production and payment limits: NO; Variable payment rates: YES; Input constraints: NO. Payments are included in the ACT.
+Production limits: NO; Variable payment rates: YES; Input constraints: NO.